kansaineil/hype-annotation-guidelines-eacl26/index.md

 <a id="step1"></a>
 ### Step 1.
 Value-judgement

-**Question:** Does the adjective add a postive value judgement?
+**Question:** Does the adjective imply a positive value judgement?

-**YES → Potentially HYPE** (Most adjectives imply a value judgement) → Continue to Step 2.
+**YES →** Continue to Step 2.
+- Most evaluative adjectives will imply a value judgement.
+This includes priority claims:
+  - *Our study will be the first to …*

-**NO → Likely NOT HYPE** (Typically, proper nouns, technical/domain-specific and literal meaning) → Code as NOT HYPE.
+**NO → NOT HYPE**
+- Typically acronyms, technical/domain-specific meaning, or literal/label uses:
+  - *To aid these efforts, Creative Scientist, Inc. (CSI) …*
+  - *In the first aim we test the hypothesis …*

 [Back to overview](#overview)